Skip to content

 res <- results(dds_final)

-# Visualize the results
+# Visualise the results

 head(res)

-# Summarize the results showing the number of tested genes (genes with non-zero total read count), the genes up- and down-regulated at the selected threshold (alpha) and the number of genes excluded by the multiple testing due to a low mean count
+# Summarise the results showing the number of tested genes (genes with non-zero total read count), the genes up- and down-regulated at the selected threshold (alpha) and the number of genes excluded by the multiple testing due to a low mean count

 summary(res)